viper-adnan/Warez/README.md

 - [TechWorm](https://anonym.to/?https://www.techworm.net) - Techworm is a Tech, Cyber-security news platform.
 - [TorrentFreak](https://anonym.to/?https://torrentfreak.com) - TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.
 - [Tunny.to](https://anonym.to/?https://tunny.to) - DDL.to & VUP.to Blog.
-- [/v/piracy](https://anonym.to/?https://voat.co/v/piracy) - Voat Forum for piracy related discussions.
+- [/v/piracy](https://anonym.to/?https://voat.co/v/piracy) - Voat forum for piracy related discussions.

 ## Torrenting